DoImant/SensEgg-light/README.md

 Power is supplied via a 2032 3V button cell.
 The name comes from the fact that the circuit board fits into a kinder surprise (egg).

+The creator of this PCB is @Spaghetticode from arduinoforum.de.
+I have only implemented his design in KiCad.

 ## More about the Sensegg-Ligth (in german)

 [https://www.arduinoforum.de/arduino-Thread-SensEgg-light-FunkSensor-ATtiny814-nRF24-BME280-NTC](https://www.arduinoforum.de/arduino-Thread-SensEgg-light-FunkSensor-ATtiny814-nRF24-BME280-NTC)